kaust-library-systems/hello_ansible/README.md

 ## Inventory File

 The [inventory](https://docs.ansible.com/ansible/latest/inventory_guide/index.html) is the most basic building block in Ansible.
 Nothing happens without as inventory.
-The default localtion of the inventory is the `host` in the Ansible installation directory.
+The default localtion of the inventory is the `hosts` file in the Ansible installation directory.
 Using the SSH information from Vagrantfile above we create an inventory

 ```
 vagrant@atta:~$ cat /etc/ansible/hosts